-The subject property, totaling approximately 15 acres, is bound by Cranford Avenue on the south, residential on the north, Catalina Drive on the west, and Broad Rock Boulevard on the east.
+The subject property, totaling approximately 15 acres, is bound by Cranford Avenue on the south, residential on the north, Catalina Drive on the west, and b.
+Scope of Review

+Broad Rock Boulevard on the east.
 The property lies within the R-4 (Single-Family Residential) zoning district.
 It is bordered to the west by an area zoned R-3 (Single-Family Residential) and an area zoned RO-1 (Residential Office).